replicatedhq/help-center/content/api/ship-assets/web.md

 A `web` asset delivers web content from a private or public URL

 ### Required Parameters

+- `dest` - A path to which the file should be written when generating assets

 - `url` - A public or private URL to pull content from

-- `dest` - A path to which the content should be written when generating assets

 ### Optional Parameters